studiobonito/silverstripe-security/README.md

 ## Usage

-The model provides a drop in replacement for the default 'Security' tab in the SilverStripe CMS.
+The model provides a drop in replacement for the default 'Security' section in the SilverStripe CMS.
-Installing the module will replace the default 'Security' tab and replace it with this one.
-This 'Security' tab is based on `ModelAdmin` and provides simple filtering which is good for managing sites with large numbers of users/groups.
+This 'Security' section replacement is based on `ModelAdmin` and provides simple filtering which is good for managing sites with large numbers of users/groups.

+## Roadmap

+- [x] Create `ModelAdmin` base drop in for current security section.
+- [ ] Add options for admins to control available fields for members.
+- [ ] Extend filtering options
+- [ ] Improve import/export

 ## Contributing